MicrosoftDocs/sql-docs/docs/integration-services/control-flow/loop-through-excel-files-and-tables-by-using-a-foreach-loop-container.md

 ## To loop through Excel tables by using the Foreach ADO.NET Schema Rowset enumerator

-1. Create an ADO.NET connection manager that uses the Microsoft Jet OLE DB Provider to connect to an Excel workbook.
-On the All page of the **Connection Manager** dialog box, make sure that you enter Excel 8.0 as the value of the Extended Properties property.
+1. Create an ADO.NET connection manager that uses the Microsoft ACE OLE DB Provider to connect to an Excel workbook.
+On the All page of the **Connection Manager** dialog box, make sure that you enter the Excel version - in this case, Excel 12.0 - as the value of the Extended Properties property.
 For more information, see [Add, Delete, or Share a Connection Manager in a Package](http://msdn.microsoft.com/library/6f2ba4ea-10be-4c40-9e80-7efcf6ee9655).

 2. Create a string variable that will receive the name of the current table on each iteration of the loop.